 - Stir until the dip is completely smooth and everything is completely mixed.

 - To make the bread bowl - remove the bread from the pan.
 With a serrated knife, cut about an inch inside and along the edge and about an inch deep into the bowl.
-Run the knife towards the middle of the bowl and then gently lift the top off the bread creating a "bowl".
+Run the knife towards the middle of the bowl and then gently lift the top off the bread, creating a "bowl".
 Cut more of the middle out creating a large bowl and hollow centered without cutting into the bottom or sides.
-Cube the middle into bite-size cubes that will be used to serve the dip on (refer to the pictures for cutting reference).
+Cube the middle into bite-sized cubes that will be used to serve the dip on (refer to the pictures for cutting reference).

-- Spoon the dip inside the bread bowl and spread out evenly across.
+- Spoon the dip inside the bread bowl and spread it out evenly across.
 Place on a serving platter with the inside bread cubes around it.

 - To serve, spoon some of the dips onto the bread cubes and enjoy!